kbrenn02/kbrenn02/README.md

 <h3 align="center">I'm an aspiring full-stack engineer.
 And I want to create something that will help the world :)</h3>

 - 🌱 I’m currently working on a full-stack client project, using Docker, PostGres, React, and Prisma.
 Further, I'm continuing my learning around the backend environment, covering different types of databases and database calls.
-- 🔭 I recently finished building a video sharing app using React Native, NativeWind, and Appwrite.io.
+- 🔭 I recently finished building a Spotify clone using the ShazamCore API from RapidAPI and building out the front end using React.
 Check out my portfolio website to see a demo!
-- 😄 I'm currently working on a Spotify clone using the ShazamCore API from RapidAPI and building out the front end using React.
+- 😄 I'm currently working on mini projects to brush up on the languages I know and really drive home core software concepts.
 - 👯 I'm updating my Github with mini Python projects I completed before I had a Github account.
 - 📫 How to reach me: kevinmbrennan08@gmail.com